 Donated materials and services are recorded at fair value when a fair value can be reasonably estimated and when the materials and services are used in the normal course of the Association's operations and would otherwise have been purchased.
-During fiscal 2023, \$1,160,078 of contributed services and materials were recorded in the financial statements as sponsorship and supplier pool revenue (2022 - \$1,063,485).
+During fiscal 2024, contributed services and materials were recorded in the financial statements as sponsorship and supplier pool revenue of \$1,234,250 (2023 - \$1,069,078).
 Contributed volunteer services are not recognized in the financial statements because of the difficulty in determining their value.

-d) Assets held in trust and liability for assets held in trust e) Income tax status f) Cash and term deposits
+d) Assets held in trust and liability for assets held in trust e) Income tax status f) Cash

 Funds held in trust for certain athletes are included as assets and liabilities of the Association when accountability of these funds rests with the Association.
-Assets held in trust consist of cash and marketable securities and the marketable securities have been recorded at fair value.
+Assets held in trust consist of cash.

-The Association is a not-for-profit organization and as such, is exempt from income tax.
+The Association is a not-for-profit organization and, as such, is exempt from income tax.

-Cash and term deposits consist of cash on hand, deposits held with banks, cash held within investment account for operating, and other short-term highly liquid investments which are readily convertible to known amounts of cash.
+Cash consists of cash on hand, deposits held with banks, cash held within investment account for operating and other short-term highly liquid investments, which are readily convertible into known amounts of cash.